http://www.aros.orgAROS-ExecTeam AROSAROS-Exec Archives

 struct Segment * seg,

-BOOL system );
+LONG system );

 Function

-You can continue searching by specifying the last returned segment
+same name and type by specifying the last returned segment as

-as the seg argument.
+the seg argument.

 Inputs